TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 ```

-We first deals with the numerical solution of stationary advection-diffusion equation {eq}`advdifs` and then that of instationary advection-diffusion equation {eq}`advdifi` in separate sections.
+We first deal with the numerical solution of the stationary advection-diffusion equation {eq}`advdifs` and then that of instationary advection-diffusion equation {eq}`advdifi` in separate sections.
 In particular we dive into the role and the meaning of central differences and the first order upwind scheme with respect to the numerical solution of the particular PDE.
 In this context, we will explore the common phenomena like **wiggles** and **numerical diffusion**.